-It is now recommended that parents and others who will be close to a baby get a whooping cough booster even if they have been immunised before.
+It is now recommended that pregnant women, and others who will be close to a baby get a whooping cough booster even if they have been immunised before.
 This includes grandparents, older children in the family, other adults who live in the house, child care workers and health care workers.
-Women can get the booster when they are planning a pregnancy or as soon as their baby is born.
+Women can get the booster when they are planning a pregnancy, during prengnacy or as soon as their baby is born.
 Other family members can be immunised during the pregnancy.

 Whooping cough is an infection caused by a bacterium, Bordetella pertussis.
 Outbreaks of whooping cough were first described in the 16th Century.

 In Australia, there are epidemics of whooping cough about every 3 to 5 years, with the most recent peaks in South Australia in 2009 and 2010.

 How does it spread?